Percapio/Crypto-Challenge/problem4/README.md

 * [link] TBD
 ---
 ### Detection
 In the previous challenge, we were fortunate that the secret message was written in plain text english, but what if we were attempting to decrypt something that was not a silly string of words.
-We would need a function that is more pragmatic in its approach.
+We would need a function that is a bit more pragmatic in its approach.
 Something more elegant than a brute force search, which is why we were given a hint to create a function that would check for character frequency.

 By doing so, we can minimize the number of possible answers to a small fraction of the original output.